Ozon3Org/Ozon3/CONTRIBUTING.md

 4. Your local development environment is ready to use.
 Feel free to code away.
 Make sure to only commit logical changes that are already tested.
 Don't commit things you just try out and haven't tested.

-5. When you're done coding, **test out the changes that you've made to the package.** Proceed if all is good.
+5. When you're done coding, again, **test out the changes that you've made to the package.** Proceed if all is good.

 ### Pushing changes and opening a pull request